amanteaux/spark-ws-demo/README.md

 ### Database querying
 A good alternative to JPA is [jOOQ](https://github.com/jOOQ/jOOQ) which enables to build type safe SQL queries.
 As a connection pool [HikariCP](https://github.com/brettwooldridge/HikariCP) seems to be the better at the moment.

+### Plume Framework
+Alternatively [Plume Framework](https://github.com/Coreoz/Plume) can be easily integrated to Spark (instead of Jersey which is provided by default).
+With Plume Framework these components will be optionally available:
+- configuration,
+- database querying,
+- mail sending,
+- scheduled tasks.